karendowling/karendowling.github.io/_pages/about.md

 Site Credit
 ------
-This site was created using [AcademicPages Github.io](academicpages.github.io).
+This site was created using [AcademicPages](https://academicpages.github.io).
 Source code is available at [this repo](https://github.com/karendowling/karendowling.github.io).
 Many thanks to R. Krishnapriyan for assistance in getting this page started.